Lines are harder to draw than they look like. But if you find yourself with varying line quality in your drawings, it’s time to fix that problem!

-It did take me some time to figure this out.
-And after that, I had to learn how to make better lines.
-It all comes to loosening up and having confidence in your lines.
+It did take me some time to figure out how to draw lines with good quality though.
+It all comes down to loosening up and having confidence in your lines.

-Here are 7 tricks and tips, so you can improve your lines right away, but before that…
+Here are the best tricks and tips on improving your line quality, but before that…

 Line Quality Definition